-5.66.
+- 5.70.
 The data search revealed five records of reptiles within 2km of the Application Site.
 Four records pertained to grass snake Natrix helvetica c.
-900m north in 2011, and one record of a slow-worm c.90m west from the Application Site in 2021.

-5.67.
-The Application Site itself provides negligible habitat for reptiles, as the grassland onsite is kept at a short sward, and the remaining site consists of hard-standing or gravelled surface.
-Therefore, it is considered that reptiles are likely absent from the Application Site.
-However, protection measures afforded to amphibians will ensure any individual reptiles, if present, are safeguarded during the construction phase.
+900m north in 2011, and one record of a slow-worm c.90m west from the Application Site in 2021. - 5.71.
+The Application Site itself provides sub-optimal habitat for reptiles, as the grassland onsite is kept at a short sward, and the remaining site consists of hard-standing or gravelled surface.
+There is some potential for individuals to utilise the hard-standing areas for basking, as well as the woodland for foraging and shelter. - 5.72.
+Therefore, it is considered that the Application Site holds low suitability for reptiles.
+Protection measures afforded to amphibians will ensure any individual reptiles, if present, are safeguarded during the construction phase.